LCP-dropout: Compression-based Multiple Subword Segmentation for Neural Machine Translation

 In this study, proposed LCP-dropout as an extension of BPE-dropout~\cite{Provilkov2020} for multiple subword segmentation by applying a near-optimum compression algorithm.
 The proposed LCP-dropout can properly decompose strings without background knowledge of the source/target language by randomly assigning binary labels to vocabularies.
-This randomness allows generating consistent multiple segmentations for the same string.
-As a result, LCP-dropout enables data augmentation on minor languages or limited fields, where sufficient training data are unavailable.
+This mechanism allows generating consistent multiple segmentations for the same string.
+As shown in the experimental results, LCP-dropout enables data augmentation for small datasets, where sufficient training data are unavailable on minor languages or limited fields.

 Multiple segmentation can also be achieved by likelihood-based methods.
 After SentencePiece~\cite{Kudo2018}, various extensions have been proposed~\cite{Haffari2020,Deguchi2020}.
 In contrast to these studies, our approach focuses on a simple linear-time compression algorithm.
 Our algorithm does not require any background knowledge of the language compared to word replacement-based data augmentation,~\cite{Fadaee2017,Wang2018} where some words in the source/target sentence are swapped with other words preserving grammatical/semantic correctness.